Founder and President

 Secretary / Treasurer

 Debra Kopczynski relocated to Milwaukee from Fairfield, Connecticut in 1995 to join Hatco Corporation, a leading manufacturer of commercial foodservice equipment, where she serves as Director of International Sales.
 Debby has traveled to over 60 countries, pioneering the concepts of sanitization and food safety standards.
 She holds a B.S. in Marketing from Fairfield University, is ServSafe certified and has earned the Certified Food Service Professional (CFSP) designation.
 Since 2014, Debby has volunteered as an Advisory Board Member of MMAC’s World Trade Association.
 Her passions include cooking Italian cuisine, traveling and experiencing new cultures.
-She enjoys mentoring young women in business and spending time with her son, Anthony, a sophomore at UWM.
+She enjoys mentoring young women in business and spending time with her son, Anthony, a senior at UWM.

 Michael has been a Fairfield resident since 1996 and is a retired professional from the IBM Corporation.
 After an accomplished 28-year career in Accounting and Finance, he is now looking forward to writing the next chapter in his life, which includes being a new Grandfather.
 Michael has been a member of Trinity Episcopal Church in Southport since 2005, and is serving on the Vestry as well as having been being Junior Warden for two years.
 He has co-chaired a successful Capital Campaign as well as three Stewardship Campaigns.
 He is currently on the Board of Trustees of the Greater Bridgeport Symphony and serves on the Benefits Committee chairing the annual Gala fund raising effort for the last three years.
 His motto is “Carpe Diem.”
 His goal is to give back to those in need and make small differences in the world through meaningful and positives changes.